lennard134/TicketToRideLAMAS/README.md

 ***
 ## Design choices:
 - Only using Western Europe
 - If 2 segments of routes are equally optimal: choose segment of route with most score-points.
+If score points are equal do a random choice
+- Only single connections are allowed, in the real game with 3 players this is also the case JUSTIFIED

 ## Staying with blocking strategy
 - only allow train placement based on own card